SolomonFoskaay/cadence-edao-bootcamp-quest/Chapter5/Day3.md

 #### QUESTION 2:
 What does auth do?
 When do we use it?
 #### ANSWER:
-auth is authorised reference

-It is used in replacement of force cast "as!" when dealing with a reference "&" to downcast data referenced from generic type to a specific type needed
+auth is authorised reference used when dealing with a reference to make it possible to downcast data referenced from generic type to a specific type when used with "as!"

 <hr>